shahabali123/shahabali123/it's-me.md

 Some of my notable projects include:

+Civil Engineers platform: A project created specifically for civil engineers the cater their issues.
+This website has multiple feature. https://civil-mghl.onrender.com/api/v1/tests
 Personal Website: A responsive website built with React, showcasing my skills and experience. https://its-me-shahab.netlify.app/
 Spotify Clone: A music streaming app built with HTML and CSS, using the Spotify API. https://shahabali123.github.io/spotify-clone/
 Portfolio: A collection of my projects and achievements, built with HTML and CSS and hosted on GitHub Pages. https://shahabali123.github.io/portfolio/